Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have been dominating recent research in Machine Translation (MT), showing good few-shot prompting \citep{garcia2023unreasonable, hendy2023good} and stronger instruction-tuning \citep{alves2024tower, xu2024a} performances -- even outperforming conventional Neural Machine Translation (NMT) models, trained mainly on parallel data, in the latest WMT shared task \citep{kocmi2024preliminarywmt24rankinggeneral}.
+Large Language Models (LLMs) have been dominating recent research in Machine Translation (MT), showing good few-shot prompting \citep{garcia2023unreasonable, hendy2023good} and stronger instruction-tuning \citep{alves2024tower, xu2024a} performances---recently even outperforming commercial Neural Machine Translation (NMT) models \citep{kocmi2024preliminarywmt24rankinggeneral}.
 However, LLM translation for low-resource languages (LRLs) still lags significantly behind NMT models \citep{robinson2023chatgpt, zhu-etal-2024-multilingual}.
 While the strong performance of LLMs on high-resource languages can be attributed to the skewed language distribution during pre-training and the unintentional consumption of parallel data at scale \citep{briakou-etal-2023-searching}, no such relief exists for LRLs.
 This leads to the main question motivating this paper: \textit{What would it take to adapt LLMs for low-resource MT}?

 Recent work on LRL translation with LLMs has explored using resources like multilingual lexicons \citep{lu2023chain}, word alignments \citep{mao2024tuning} or linguistic tools \citep{zhang2024hire}.
 While effective, reliance on such tools hinders ease of extensibility across languages.
 Instead, in this work, we take inspiration from research done for high-resource translation with LLMs, where a 2-stage training paradigm of Continued Pre-Training (CPT), followed by small-scale Supervised Fine-Tuning (SFT; \citep{xu2024a, alves2024tower}) has been successful.
 Aiming to adapt this framework for low-resource MT, we re-examine the role of two factors influencing the performance of translation LLMs: a) \textit{how best to leverage parallel data}, and b) \textit{the interplay between diversity and transfer} during SFT (also known as `instruction tuning').